projectcalico/calico/getting-started/kubernetes/k3s/quickstart.md

    ```
    {: .no-select-button}

 Congratulations!
-You now have a single-host K3S cluster
+You now have a single-node K3S cluster
 equipped with {{site.prodname}}.

 ### Next steps